cleterrier/ChriSTORM/README.md

 - Batch generate image reconstructions from ThunderSTORM localization files.

 ## Compatibility and Installation
+Installing ThundersTORM
-- ChriSTORM 1.0 as been tested under OSX and Windows 7 inside a Fiji install ([lifeline version from 2015 Dec 22](http://fiji.sc/Downloads)) or using an updated [ImageJ install](http://rsbweb.nih.gov/ij/download.html).
+- ChriSTORM is used under OSX and Windows 7 inside a [Fiji install](http://fiji.sc/Downloads)) or using an updated [ImageJ install](http://rsbweb.nih.gov/ij/download.html).
 Due to the current work around javascript compatibility for Java 8, the scripts will only run using Java 6.
-- To use ChriSTORM, you first have to [download the ThunderSTORM plugin](https://84495c96b87cd0ccde606c3fd81131491d94c422.googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/).
-ChriSTORM 1.0 has been tested with the [dev-2016-01-09-b1.jar](https://84495c96b87cd0ccde606c3fd81131491d94c422.googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/daily/dev-2016-01-09-b1.jar) daily build.
+- To use ChriSTORM, you first have to [download the ThunderSTORM plugin](https://github.com/zitmen/thunderstorm/releases).
+ChriSTORM 1.0 has been tested with the latest dev-2016-09-10-b1.jar daily build.
 Install ThunderSTORM by renaming the .jar file into “Thunder_STORM.jar” and placing it in the ImageJ/Fiji “plugins” folder.
+You can directly use ChriSTORM by manually donwloading and installing it
-- Download the ChriSTORM v1.0.1 folder as a [zip file from GitHub](https://github.com/cleterrier/ChriSTORM/archive/v1.0.1.zip).
+- Download the latest ChriSTORM folder as a [zip file from the releases section](https://github.com/cleterrier/ChriSTORM/releases).
 - Unzip the folder, rename it “ChriSTORM” and place it into ImageJ/Fiji “plugins” folder.
 - Move the “ThunderSTORM.lut” file from the ChriSTORM folder to the ImageJ/Fiji “luts” folder.
 - Restart ImageJ/Fiji.
+Alternatively, you can use the NeuroCyto Lab [Fiji update site](https://www.evernote.com/l/AAIk_1e-n91KsplwdjvrCj3ighQUDYYAVD8) that includes ChriSTORM.

 ##References
 If you use ChriSTORM in a publication, please cite: